Gmina Chrzanów, Lublin Voivodeship

-Gmina Chrzanów is a rural gmina (administrative district) in Janów Lubelski County, Lublin Voivodeship, in eastern Poland.
+Gmina Chrzanów is a rural gmina (administrative district) in Janów County, Lublin Voivodeship, in eastern Poland.
 Its seat is the village of Chrzanów, which lies approximately 15 km north-east of Janów Lubelski and 53 km south of the regional capital Lublin.

 The gmina covers an area of 70.03 km2, and as of 2006 its total population is 3,117 (3,015 in 2013).

 Villages

 Gmina Chrzanów contains the villages and settlements of Chrzanów, Chrzanów-Kolonia, Łada, Malinie and Otrocz.

 Neighbouring gminas

 Gmina Chrzanów is bordered by the gminas of Dzwola, Godziszów, Goraj, Turobin and Zakrzew.